Mexico: Odebrecht allegedly paid for slick 2012 campaign

 Mexico: Odebrecht allegedly paid for slick 2012 campaignNew

 MEXICO CITY (AP) — Mexicans were inundated by a slick, expensive ad campaign on behalf of front-running presidential candidate Enrique Peña Nieto for the 2012 election, but few then suspected who is now being alleged to have paid for it — Brazilian construction giant Odebrecht, which has admitted to involvement in widespread corruption in Latin America.
-On Tuesday, Mexican prosecutors revealed that a former head of Mexico’s state-run oil company has accused Peña Nieto and a top aide of instructing him to pay foreign campaign consultants with more than $4 million in bribes received from Odebrecht.
-Prosecutors say the former Pemex chief says he has proof of the alleged bribes, including receipts and video.
-Peña Nieto hasn’t commented on the accusation.
+Mexican Attorney General Alejandro Gertz Manero Gertz said Wednesday that the case illustrates how the “perfect dictatorship” — a term used to describe Peña Nieto’s old ruling Institutional Revolutionary Party — was “created to break the law, to loot and to enforce submission.”